Police Officer Qualifications

 Applicants shall have at least a Bachelor’s degree with at least a 2.0 Grade Point Average (GPA) from a college or university accredited by the United States Department of Education or Council for Higher Education by the time of their hire date with the Police Department,

 Be eligible for certification from TCOLE (Texas Commission on Law Enforcement).
 (Please refer to Texas Administrative Code Title 37 Chapter 217.1 for clarification.)
 AND

-- possess at least thirty (30) college semester hours and at least three (3) years of experience as a regular full-time peace officer with arrest powers for a city, county, state or federal law enforcement agency during the period immediately preceding the submission date of their application;
+- possess at least thirty (30) college semester hours and at least two (2) years of experience as a regular full-time peace officer with arrest powers for a city, county, state or federal law enforcement agency during the period immediately preceding the submission date of their application;

-- possess at least thirty (30) college semester hours and at least three (3) years of active duty military experience in accordance with the definition of Military Service Credit listed in Section 2.1 (e)
+- possess at least thirty (30) college semester hours and at least two (2) years of active duty military experience in accordance with the definition of Military Service Credit listed in Section 2.1 (e)

-- possess at least thirty (30) college semester hours and at least three (3) years of experience in a Grand Prairie Police Department non-civil service position
+- possess at least thirty (30) college semester hours and at least two (2) years of experience in a Grand Prairie Police Department non-civil service position

-- possess at least thirty (30) college semester hours AND any combination of experience totaling at least three (3) years in a Grand Prairie Police Department non-civil service position, or regular full-time peace officer position with arrest powers for a city, county, state or federal law enforcement agency, or active duty military experience in accordance with the definition of Military Service Credit listed in Section 2.1 (e).
+- possess at least thirty (30) college semester hours and any combination of experience totaling at least two (2) years in a Grand Prairie Police Department non-civil service position, or regular full-time peace officer position with arrest powers for a city, county, state or federal law enforcement agency, or active duty military experience in accordance with the definition of Military Service Credit listed in Section 2.1 (e).